 Find the info you need

 There are easy things that your neighbors can do, or that you can help them with, in order to live in harmony with the cats who have made their home in the neighborhood.
-The following list of natural cat deterrents and repellents addresses some common concerns and easy ways to modify the cats’ behavior:
+The following list of natural cat deterrents and repellents addresses some common concerns and easy ways to modify the feral or stray cats’ behavior:

 - Cover your trash cans tightly or secure lids with bungee cords.

 - If cats are climbing and walking all over cars, a car cover can be purchased to prevent paw prints.

 - To keep cats away from gardens, flower beds, or specific areas of property, scatter fragrant items that don’t appeal to a cat’s sense of smell, like fresh orange or lemon peels, organic citrus-scented sprays, coffee grounds, vinegar, pipe tobacco, or oil of lavender, lemongrass, citronella, or eucalyptus.